Aquafina-water-bottle/jp-mining-note/docs/docs/other.md

             actually more important, otherwise the sentence can easily push down the bulk of the definition (and thus you must scroll to see the definition)
         - comes at the cost of potentially not being able to see the sentence without scrolling

 - the image is small by design
     - otherwise, will take up too much room or will require scrolling to see
     - goal is to always be able to immediately see the image on card flip

-- mobile-friendly interface
-    - replace collapsible sections with tabs for easier mobile navigation
+- replace collapsible sections with tabs for easier mobile navigation, and to prevent unnecessary scrolling
-    - prevents unnecessary scrolling

 ---